c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/4_Compile.md

 	period = 20220501 – 20220731
 ```

-This first example stacks all images taken at May to July.
+This first example stacks all images taken between May and July.
 The images are taken from the working directory.
 As no target name is given the result is named “compile” and stored at the working directory.

 ```
 IMALYS [compile]
 …
 compile
-	search=/home/*user*/ESIS/results/*2022*.tif
-	frame=/home/*user*/ESIS/frames/c4738.gpkg
+	search = /home/*user*/ESIS/results/*2022*.tif
+	frame = /home/*user*/ESIS/frames/c4738.gpkg
+	target = Leipzig_2022
 ```

-The second example stacks all images taken at 2022 from the “result” directory and cuts them to the frame “c4738”.
+The second example stacks all images taken at 2022 from the “results” directory and cuts them to the frame “c4738” and stored them to the working directory.
+The result is called "Leipzig_2022".
 The “TIFF” format is converted to “ENVI” during the stacking process.

 -----